arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 ### Database scaling

-There are two broad approaches for database scaling: __vertical scaling and horizontal scaling__.
+There are two broad approaches for database scaling: #scaling/vertical and #scaling/horizontal.

 ### Millions of users and beyond

-Scaling a system is an __iterative process__.
+Scaling a system is an _iterative process_.
 Iterating on what we have learned in this chapter could get us far.
 More fine-tuning and new strategies are needed to scale beyond millions of users.
 For example, you might need to optimize your system and decouple the system to even smaller services.
 All the techniques learned in this chapter should provide a good foundation to tackle new challenges.
 To conclude this chapter, we provide a summary of how we scale our system to support millions of users:
 - Keep web tier  #stateless
 - Build #redundancy at every tier
 -  #Cache data as much as you can